Internal Audit Charter

 Purpose

-The mission of Internal Audit (IA) is to support the survival and prosperity of the Society by safeguarding the Society and its members.
+The mission of Internal Audit is to support the survival and prosperity of the Coventry Building Society (the ‘Society’) and its subsidiaries including The Co-operative Bank p.l.c. (the ‘Bank’ and together, the ‘Group’) by safeguarding the Group and its customers and members.

-The purpose of IA is to provide independent, risk-based and objective assurance, advice, insight and foresight to the Board of Directors, through the Board Audit Committee, on the adequacy and effectiveness of the system of internal control of the Society.
-These activities will specifically cover whether the Society’s risk management, control and governance processes are appropriately designed, operating as intended, proportional, and remain permanent and sustainable.
-IA will also enhance the Society’s successful achievement of its objectives, decision-making and oversight, and reputation and credibility with its stakeholders, in part by linking advisory activities, insight and foresight to assurance work delivered.
+The purpose of Internal Audit is to provide independent, risk-based and objective assurance, advice, insight and foresight to the Group Board of Directors, through the Group Board Audit Committee, on the adequacy and effectiveness of the system of internal control of the Group.
+These activities will specifically cover whether the Group’s risk management, control and governance processes are appropriately designed, operating as intended, proportional, and remain permanent and sustainable.
+Internal Audit will also enhance the Group’s successful achievement of its objectives, decision-making and oversight, and reputation and credibility with its stakeholders.

 Scope and Responsibilities

-The scope of Internal Audit work covers all activities of the Society, except as may be excluded from time to time at the direction of either the Board or Board Audit Committee.
-The scope of work undertaken each year is determined by the IA plan which is approved annually by the Board Audit Committee.
-The plan is developed using a risk-based approach to prioritise work so that cost-effective effort is directed towards providing assurance that the key risks facing the Society are controlled, and identifying weaknesses where they are not.
+The scope of Internal Audit’s work covers all activities of the Group, except as may be excluded from time to time at the direction of either the Group Board or Group Board Audit Committee.
+The scope of work undertaken each year is determined by the Internal Audit Annual Plan which is approved annually by the Group Board Audit Committee.
+The plan is developed using a risk-based approach to prioritise work so that cost-effective effort is directed towards providing assurance that the key risks facing the Group are controlled, and identifying weaknesses where they are not.
 Appropriate recommendations will be agreed with business management to address identified weaknesses.
-Through its activities, IA will provide management with information to help facilitate improvement in the Society’s risk management and controls.
+Through its activities, Internal Audit will provide management with information to help facilitate improvement in the Group’s risk management and controls.

 Specific areas of responsibility include:

-• In addition to the completion of reviews as outlined in the Internal Audit Annual Plan, IA activities will also include consulting, assurance and project work, in accordance with Executive Director, Board Audit Committee or regulatory requests;
+- In addition to the completion of reviews as outlined in the Internal Audit Annual Plan, Internal Audit’s activities will also include consulting, assurance and project work, in accordance with Executive Director, Group Board Audit Committee or regulatory requests;

-• Provide an independent assessment of the progress made by management in implementing actions agreed to manage risk issues and control weaknesses reported in external and internal audit reports.
-Report outstanding overdue actions to the Board Audit Committee on a quarterly basis.
-Issue details of all outstanding actions to Executive management on a monthly basis;
+- Provide an independent assessment of the progress made by management in implementing actions agreed to manage risk issues and control weaknesses reported in external and internal audit reports.
+Report outstanding overdue actions to the Group Board Audit Committee on at least a quarterly basis.
+Issue details of all outstanding management commitments to Executive management on a periodic basis;

-• Responsibility for providing independent assurance that the end-to-end risk management process is functioning as designed, as the third line of defence within the Society’s ‘Three Lines of Defence Model’;
+- Responsibility for providing independent assurance that the risk management process is functioning as designed, as the third line of defence within the Group’s ‘Three Lines of Defence Model’;

-• Maintain close co-operation between IA and the Society’s Compliance and Risk Functions, including the exchange of relevant information.
+- Maintain close co-operation between Internal Audit and the Group’s Compliance and Risk Functions, including the exchange of relevant information.
 Regular meetings will be held to discuss risks, identify potential areas of reliance and to develop effective working relationships;

-• Evaluate and assess emerging risks and their potential impact on the Society’s operations, to support the provision of advice, insight and foresight.
-IA may instigate additional work to address new and emerging risks during the year.
-The impact of carrying out these reviews on the annual plan will be assessed and reported to the next Board Audit Committee meeting;
+- Evaluate and assess emerging risks and their potential impact on the Group’s operations.
+Internal Audit may instigate additional work to address new and emerging risks during the year.
+The impact of carrying out these reviews on the annual plan will be assessed and reported to the next Group Board Audit Committee meeting;

-• Report to the Board Audit Committee and relevant executive committees summarising the results of audit activities;
+- Report to the Group Board Audit Committee and relevant executive committees summarising the results of audit activities;

-• At least annually, Internal Audit will report to Board Audit Committee its assessment as to the overall effectiveness of the governance, and risk and control framework of the Society, and its conclusions on whether the organisation’s risk appetite framework is being adhered to, together with an analysis of themes and trends emerging from Internal Audit work and their impact on the organisation’s risk profile; and
+- At least annually, Internal Audit will report to Group Board Audit Committee its assessment as to the overall effectiveness of the governance, and risk and control framework of the Group, and its conclusions on whether the Group’s risk appetite framework is being adhered to, together with an analysis of themes and trends emerging from Internal Audit’s work and their impact on the Group’s risk profile; and

-• Remain up to date with an understanding of Society, industry and regulatory developments in order to ensure that a high quality service can be provided by sufficiently competent staff.
+- Remain up to date with an understanding of Group, industry and regulatory developments in order to ensure that a high quality service can be provided by sufficiently competent staff.

 Authority

-• The Chief Internal Auditor reports directly to the Board Audit Committee Chair with an administrative reporting line to the Chief Executive and has the right of access to the Chair of the Board and Executive Directors;
+- The Group Chief Internal Auditor reports directly to the Group Board Audit Committee Chair with an administrative reporting line to the Group Chief Executive and has the right of access to the Chair of the Group Board and Executive Directors;

-• The right to attend Executive and other governance committee meetings and Board Audit Committee meetings;
+- The right to attend Group and Bank Executive and other governance committee meetings and Group Board Audit Committee meetings;

-• Unrestricted and timely access (as authorised by the Board) to all the Society’s operations, records, systems and assets in whatever media and wherever stored and to staff, contractors, third parties, management and Directors; and
+- Unrestricted and timely access (as authorised by the Group Board) to all the Group’s operations, records, systems and assets in whatever media and wherever stored and to staff, contractors, third parties, management and Directors; and

-• Ability to call a Board Audit Committee meeting, if required, through agreement with the Board Audit Committee Chair.
+- Ability to call a Group Board Audit Committee meeting, if required, through agreement with the Group Board Audit Committee Chair.

 Accountability

-In discharging their duties, the Chief Internal Auditor shall be accountable for:
+In discharging his / her duties, the Group Chief Internal Auditor shall be accountable for:

-• Providing an assessment of the adequacy and effectiveness of the Society’s processes for controlling its activities and managing risks;
+- Providing an assessment of the adequacy and effectiveness of the Group’s processes for controlling its activities and managing risks;

-• Reporting on material control issues that impact the achievement of the Society’s goals and objectives;
+- Reporting on material control issues that impact the achievement of the Group’s goals and objectives;

-• Reporting on Management’s response to addressing significant control issues; and
+- Reporting on Group Management’s response to addressing significant control issues; and

-• Reporting on the progress of the Society’s IA department in meeting its objectives and on the adequacy of its resources.
+- Reporting on the progress of the Internal Audit department in meeting its objectives and on the adequacy of its resources.

 Status and Independence

-Management is responsible for the establishment and maintenance of effective risk management practices and internal controls within the Society and for periodically confirming their continued operation.
+Group Management are responsible for the establishment and maintenance of effective risk management practices and internal controls within the Group and for periodically confirming their continued operation.

-IA is a review function that does not relieve management of the responsibility for maintaining effective controls.
-IA are not authorised to perform line activities as this would impair its objectivity and it does not have direct responsibility or authority over the activities it reviews.
+Internal Audit is a review function that does not relieve management of the responsibility for maintaining effective controls.
+Internal Audit are not authorised to perform line activities as this would impair its objectivity and it does not have direct responsibility or authority over the activities it reviews.

 Professional Standards and Disclosure

-All IA activity will be undertaken in accordance with the Department’s policies in order to ensure consistent professional standards are adopted.
-IA will adhere to the Code of Ethics and Global Internal Audit Standards issued by the Institute of Internal Auditors.
-IA effectiveness will be assessed annually with an external review commissioned at least every 5 years.
+All internal audit activity will be undertaken in accordance with the Department’s policies to ensure consistent professional standards are adopted.
+Internal Audit will adhere to the mandatory elements of The Institute of Internal Auditors' International Professional Practices Framework, which are the Global Internal Audit Standards and Topical Requirements.

-The Society’s external auditors and regulators have the right to request any information from the Society, including IA reports which may be requested by these external parties to allow them to discharge their obligations.
+The Group’s external auditors and regulators have the right to request any information from Internal Audit, including internal audit reports which may be requested by these external parties to allow them to discharge their obligations.

 Relationship with External Auditors and the Regulator

-There will be close co-operation between IA and the Society’s external auditors, including the exchange of relevant information, in order to avoid the duplication of work and thereby maximise the efficiency of audit resource.
+There will be close co-operation between Internal Audit and the Group’s external auditors, including the exchange of relevant information, to avoid the duplication of work and thereby maximise the efficiency of audit resource.
 Regular meetings will be held with the external auditors to discuss risks, identify potential areas of reliance and to develop effective working relationships.

 Approval and Review

-This Charter will be reviewed at least annually by the Chief Internal Auditor and the conclusion and any recommendations will be proposed to the Board Audit Committee for approval.
+This Charter will be reviewed at least annually by the Group Chief Internal Auditor and the conclusion and any recommendations will be proposed to the Group Board Audit Committee for approval.